 - 1. Create a Material node and connect it to the recipe downstream of the target material. - 2.
-Select the Material node and press Alt+E.

-- 3. Select edit material in the action parameter dropdown. - 4.
+Select the Material node and press Alt+E. - The Material node becomes editable within the Parameters tab. - 3.
+Select edit material in the action parameter dropdown. - 4.
 Enter the scene graph location of the material to edit in the location parameter within the edit parameter grouping.
-See Manipulating a Scene Graph Location Parameter for details on scene graph location parameter fields.

-The shaders and their current parameter values are displayed below.

-5. Edit the shaders for that material location wherever needed.
+See Manipulating a Scene Graph Location Parameter for details on scene graph location parameter fields. - The shaders and their current parameter values are displayed below. - 5.
+Edit the shaders for that material location wherever needed.
 This includes adding additional shaders.